Wal Handley: Other machinery and accomplishments

-In 1928 Motosacoche made a name in the Grand Prix, with the 350 M 35 OHC racing bike, built by Dougal Marchant, of England, ridden to two European championship titles, 350 and 500, by Walter Handley.
+In 1928, Motosacoche made a name in the Grand Prix, with the 350 M 35 OHC racing bike, built by Dougal Marchant, of England, ridden to two European championship titles, 350 and 500, by Walter Handley.

-In 1931 he tried a Belgian FN in the Isle of Man Senior TT, but did not finish.
+In 1931, Handley tried a Belgian FN in the Isle of Man Senior TT, but did not finish.
 Dougal Marchant was the designer.
-On the European mainland they broke several world records first with Motosacoche then in 1930 with the FN.
+On the European mainland, they broke several world records first with Motosacoche then in 1930 with the FN.

-In 1932 he rode in the Senior, Junior, and Lightweight TT classes, a Rudge in each event, got second in the Lightweight, third in the Junior, and a DNF in the Senior.
+In 1932, Handley rode in the Senior, Junior, and Lightweight TT classes, a Rudge in each event, got second in the Lightweight, third in the Junior, and a DNF in the Senior.
 It was in the latter event that Handley's Corner on the Mountain Course was named after him.
 It was a high speed crash, the only such crash he suffered in his TT career.

-In 1933 he rode a Velocette to seventh in the Junior, but his Excelsior failed to finish the Lightweight TT.
+In 1933, Handley rode a Velocette to seventh in the Junior, but his Excelsior failed to finish the Lightweight TT.

-At the 1934 Isle of Man TT he rode a Norton in the Junior, but did not finish.
+At the 1934 Isle of Man TT, Handley rode a Norton in the Junior, but did not finish.

 An injury to a thumb caused by adjusting a drive-chain at Sulby caused Handley to withdraw from the 1935 TT Races.

 In 1937 at Brooklands race track Handley won a race with a fastest lap at 107.57 mph on a 500 cc BSA Empire Star using alcohol as fuel.
 Handley had been persuaded out of retirement specially for the three lap race, which meant eight miles at top speed on the uneven and deteriorating banked oval track.
 It took skill and experience to win and Handley was awarded one of the traditional Gold Star badges.
 This inspired BSA to produce the BSA Gold Star.